cameronwp/hurtlingthrough.space/src/pages/posts/20180115-marvin-deep-spacewalks/index.md

 _Edward White outside Gemini 4 on the first ever spacewalk on 3 June 1965.
 See [APOD](https://apod.nasa.gov/apod/ap150606.html) for more info.
 Image copyright NASA._

 I’ve been fortunate enough to work with the space community for the last two years on a project to make their jobs easier.
-What follows is my account of the problems we wanted to solve, the learnings from our research, the prototypes we built, the mistakes we made, and the evolution of Marvin, our software suite, from idea to stable software and funded research project.
+What follows is my account of the problems we wanted to solve, the learnings from our research, the prototypes we built, the mistakes we made, and the evolution of Marvin, our software suite, from idea to stable software and funded research project.<sup>1</sup>

 ---